 The Adelphia Gateway project will convert the remaining 50 miles of an existing 84-mile pipeline in southeastern Pennsylvania from oil to natural gas.
 The northern 34 miles of the pipeline — extending from western Bucks County to Martins Creek Terminal in Northampton County — were converted to deliver natural gas in 1996.
 Since existing infrastructure is being used, there will be limited construction and minimal environmental impacts.

 As described in Adelphia Gateway, LLC’s Amendment to Abbreviated Application for Certificate of Public Convenience and Necessity and for Related Authorizations, filed August 31, 2018 (FERC Dkt.
 No. CP18-46), Adelphia has determined that it can flow on a firm basis 75,000 Dth/d of gas in Zone North A. This capacity is available now for contracting.
 In addition, Adelphia has available uncontracted firm capacity in its South Zone.
-Adelphia is holding an open season for all available firm capacity thru May 15, 2019.
+Adelphia held an open season for all available firm capacity through May 15, 2019.
 Any uncontracted firm capacity remaining at the conclusion of the open season will be made available to customers on a first come first served basis until Adelphia’s FERC Gas Tariff becomes effective, after which available firm capacity will be allocated pursuant to the relevant provisions of the Tariff.

 Parties interested in transportation service on Adelphia Gateway should complete the attached Adelphia Gateway Service Request form.

 Adelphia Gateway – Natural Gas for the Greater Philadelphia Region